Understand and invoke direct methods from IoT Hub

 The features described in this article are available only in the standard tier of IoT Hub.
 For more information about the basic and standard/free IoT Hub tiers, see Choose the right IoT Hub tier for your solution.

 Each device method targets a single device.
-Schedule jobs on multiple devices shows how to provide a way to invoke direct methods on multiple devices, and schedule method invocation for disconnected devices.
+If you want to invoke direct methods on multiple devices, or schedule methods for disconnected devices, see Schedule jobs on multiple devices.

 Anyone with service connect permissions on IoT Hub may invoke a method on a device.